For the 2026 school year, there are 3 community colleges serving 560 students in Mercer County County, Pennsylvania.

 There are 3 community colleges serving 560 students in Mercer County, PA.

-What is community college acceptance rate in Mercer County, PA?
+What is the community college acceptance rate in Mercer County, PA?

 The average community college acceptance rate in Pennsylvania is 74% (compared to national acceptance rates).

-How diverse are community college in Mercer County, PA?
+How diverse are community colleges in Mercer County, PA?

 Community colleges in Mercer County, PA have approximately 44% minority enrollment, with the majority being Black.